cmdrmcdonald/EliteDangerousDataProvider/SpeechResponder/Help.md

 ### SetState()

-This function will set a session state value.
+This function will set a state value.
 The value will be available as a property of the 'state' object in future templates within the same EDDI session.

-SetState takes two arguments: the name of the state value to set, and its value.
+SetState() takes two arguments: the name of the state value to set, and its value.
 The name of the state value will be converted to lower-case and spaces changed to underscores.
 The value must be either a boolean, a number, or a string; other values will be ignored.

-Common usage of this is to keep track of the cumulative or persistent information within a session, for example:
+Common usage of this is to keep track of the cumulative or persistent information, for example:

     {SetState("distance_travelled_today", state.distance_travelled_today + event.distance)}

+### ClearState()

+This function will clear a state value.

+ClearState() takes one argument: the name of the state value to clear.
+The name of the state value will be converted to lower-case and spaces changed to underscores.

+Common usage of this is to remove cumulative or persistent information within a session, for example:

+    {ClearState("outstanding_fines")}

 ### Humanise()